MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

 1. Using SSL increases the server workload.
 You should expect a 10 percent loss of performance because of the cost of encrypting all the metadata that is sent over the network.

-2.  if you use WSUS with a remote SQL Server database, the connection between the WSUS server and the database server is not secured by SSL. if the database connection must be secured, consider the following recommendations:
+2. If you use WSUS with a remote SQL Server database, the connection between the WSUS server and the database server is not secured by SSL.
+If the database connection must be secured, consider the following recommendations:

 -   move the WSUS database to the WSUS server.

 -   move the remote database server and the WSUS server to a private network.

--   Deploy Internet Protocol security (IPsec) to help secure network traffic.
+-   deploy Internet Protocol security (IPsec) to help secure network traffic.
 For more information about IPsec, see [Creating and Using IPsec Policies](https://go.microsoft.com/fwlink/?LinkID=203841).

 ### Configure SSL on the WSUS server
 WSUS requires two ports for SSL: one port that uses HTTPS to send encrypted metadata, and one port that uses HTTP to send updates.
 When you configure WSUS to use SSL, consider the following: